juicedata/juicefs-csi-driver/docs/en/guide/configurations.md

 ### Health check & pod lifecycle {#custom-probe-lifecycle}

-Minimum required version is CSI Driver v0.24.0.
-Upon modification, application pods or mount pods need to be re-created for changes to take effect.
-If you decide to re-create mount pod, be sure to enable [automatic mount point recovery](./configurations.md#automatic-mount-point-recovery) in advance, to avoid permanent loss of mount point within the application pod.
+The minimum required version is CSI Driver v0.24.0.
+Upon modification, application pods or Mount Pods need to be re-created for changes to take effect.
+If you decide to re-create Mount Pods, ensure that [automatic mount point recovery](./configurations.md#automatic-mount-point-recovery) is enabled to prevent the permanent loss of the mount point within the application pod.

 Targeted scenarios:

-- Use `readinessProbe` to set up mount pod healthchecking, for monitoring and alerting;
+- Use `readinessProbe` to set up health checks for the Mount Pod, supporting monitoring and alerting.
-- Customize `preStop` in sidecars to guarantee mount container exit order (mount container exit after application container), refer to [sidecar recommendations](../administration/going-production.md#sidecar) for details.
+- Customize `preStop` in sidecars to ensure the mount container exits after the application container.
+Refer to [sidecar recommendations](../administration/going-production.md#sidecar) for details.

 ```yaml
   - pvcSelector: